 Miranda by John Waterhouse, 1916

-Miranda is the main female character in Shakespeare’s The Tempest, his final and greatest play.
+A castaway from an early age, Miranda is the only speaking female speaking role in Shakespeare’s The Tempest, his final and greatest play.
 Her tragedy is to be the most high profile character in his canon to be dismissed as a supporting character in order to allow a male character to be dominate the play at her expense.

 She’s a vibrant, forceful creation sidelined by generations of productions in favour of her grumpy, duplicitous and barely sane father, the wizard Prospero.

 Miranda needs to be reappraised as one half of the father daughter axis central to the play.
 To promote Prospero above Miranda in importance is to misunderstand Shakespeare’s intention.
 She is a crucial summation of Shakespeare’s grand legacy to the world.